Generic Name: sulfacetamide sodium

 Dosage Form: topical liquid

-Each gram contains 100 mg of sodium sulfacetamide in a vehicle consisting of: cocamidopropyl betaine, disodium EDTA, methylparaben, PEG-60 almond triglycerides, PEG-150 pentaerythrityl tetrastearate (and) aqua (and) PEG-6 caprylic/capric glycerides, purified water, sodium laureth sulfate and sodium thiosulfate.
+Each gram contains 100 mg of sodium sulfacetamide in a vehicle consisting of: citric acid, disodium EDTA, fragrance, methylparaben, PEG-150 pentaerythrityl tetrastearate (and) aqua (and) PEG-6 caprylic/capric glycerides, PEG-60 almond triglycerides, propylene glycol, propylparaben, purified water, sodium chloride, and sodium laureth sulfate (and) cocamide DEA (and) cocamidopropyl betaine (and) glycol stearate.

 Sodium sulfacetamide is an odorless, white, crystalline powder with a bitter taste.
 It is freely soluble in water, sparingly soluble in alcohol, while practically insoluble in benzene, in chloroform and in ether.